looten/yocto-qemu-playground/poky/documentation/dev-manual/common-tasks.rst

       instead of the default False which appends them match_path
-      match file_regex on the whole relative path to the root rather than just the filename aux_files_pattern_verbatim
+      match file_regex on the whole relative path to the root rather than just the file name aux_files_pattern_verbatim
       Extra item(s) to be added to FILES for each package, using the actual derived module name